haroonob/java-interview-basic-with-example/README.md

 # Java Interview Basics with Examples

 This repository contains a series of **Java interview questions** along with **runnable examples**.
-The examples cover Java concepts from **Java 8 to Java 21**, including **threads, lambdas, streams, functional interfaces, CompletableFuture, ReentrantLock, Semaphore, virtual threads, structured concurrency, modules, records, switch patterns**, and more.
+The examples cover Java concepts from **Java 8 to Java 21**, including:

+- Lambdas & Method References
+- Streams & Optionals
+- CompletableFuture & Concurrency APIs
+- ReentrantLock & Semaphore
+- Virtual Threads (Project Loom)
+- Structured Concurrency
+- Records, Modules, Switch Patterns
+- Sequenced Collections

-Each example is accompanied by comments and explanations, making it easy to learn and understand core Java concepts for interviews or practical usage.
+Each example is explained with **description, use case, and solution**, making it easy to learn and prepare for Java interviews or apply in real projects.

 ---